-The Affen’s coat does not grow quickly, so a trimming a pet Affen every few months should suffice.
+The Affen’s coat does not grow quickly, so trimming a pet Affen every few months should suffice.
 The breed’s national parent club, the Affenpinscher Club of America, provides a detailed grooming guide.
-Affens should also have their nails trimmed and their teeth brushed regularly.
+Affen should also have their nails trimmed and their teeth brushed regularly.

 Dental disease is the most common chronic problem in pets, affecting 80% of all dogs by age two.
 And unfortunately, your Affie is more likely than other dogs to have problems with her teeth.
-It starts with tartar build-up on the teeth and progresses to infection of the gums and roots of the teeth.
+It starts with tartar build-up on the teeth and progresses to infection of the teeth’ gums and roots.

-Proper dental health care is as important for every dog similarly it is very important for the Affenpinscher dog.
+Proper dental health care is important for every dog; similarly, it is very important for the Affenpinscher dog.
 Brush your dog’s teeth at least 2 or 3 times a week.
-You get a special toothbrush for dogs and your vet can guide you on how to use them.
-If you don’t attend to your pet’s teeth, he can experience tartar build up.
-This can lead to gum disease and tooth loss.
+You get a special toothbrush for dogs, and your vet can guide you on how to use them.
+If you don’t attend to your pet’s teeth, he can experience tartar build-up.
+This dog can lead to gum disease and tooth loss.
 Not only that, bad teeth can affect other parts of the body too.

 Love & affection

 Love and affection are useful for every dog.
-If you give love and affection to your Affenpinscher than the dog will love you back.
-Your Affenpinscher puppy will be a member of your family, So Give lots of love and affection for your cute puppy.
+Suppose you give love and affection to your Affenpinscher, then the dog will love you back.
+Your Affenpinscher puppy will be a member of your family, So Give lots of love and affection to your cute puppy.
 Most importantly, spend time with your dog because your dog needs love and affection.

 Feed Healthy food

-Feeding a healthy food in the dog’s life is the most important.
-In this day there are many healthy foods are available on the market so that you can choose any healthy food for your dog.
-Because healthy food is the most important for dog health care.
+Feeding healthy food in the dog’s life is the most important.
+On this day, there are many healthy foods available on the market so that you can choose any healthy food for your dog.
+Healthy food is the most important for dog health care.
 The young Affenpinscher dog is not a hearty eater as most breeds his size.
-He must often encourage with meat juices or bacon grease mix in the food to entice him to eat.
+He must often encourage meat juices or bacon grease mix in the food to entice him to eat.